Information for Families

 What is the SDY Case Registry?

-The Sudden Death in the Young Case Registry (SDY) gathers information to learn more about children (up to age 20) who die suddenly and unexpectedly.
+The Sudden Death in the Young Case Registry (SDY) gathers information to learn more about children (up to age 20) who die suddenly and unexpectedly to better understand the causes of these deaths and to find ways to prevent them.
 The project is funded by the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC).
-The SDY Data Coordinating Center is located in Michigan, at the Michigan Public Health Institute (MPHI), and is working to put the SDY Case Registry into action.
+The SDY Case Registry Data Coordinating Center is located in Michigan, at the Michigan Public Health Institute (MPHI), and is working to put the SDY Case Registry into action across the United States.

 What kind of information is the SDY Case Registry gathering?